 - Gain enhanced appreciation of the entire water resources system, recognising that quantity and quality issues affect each other

 - Apply basic knowledge of the hydrological cycle, the water balance, precipitation, evapotranspiration, surface water discharge and groundwater movement to make a water balance and analyse rainfall and surface water and groundwater flows of water resources

 - Water Governance Required Upon completion, the participant should be able to:

-- Identify and analyse actors and decision making processes related to water governance
+- Identify and analyse different distributional processes and outcomes related to water governance

 - Distinguish and explain main discourses and theories on water governance